pingzing/trippit/readme.md

 	}"
 }
 ```

-When times are returned by the server, they are usually in UNIX-milliseconds timestamp format, encoded as `long`s.

 #####Transit Modes-The `mode` parameter
 Contrary to the documentation, it's not a string that gets coerced to a masked enum (i.e. `"WALK | BUS"`) but rather a comma-separated list of strings with no spaces (i.e. `modes:"BUS,TRAM,RAIL,SUBWAY,FERRY,WALK"`).